Skip to main content

 How LUCA Teaches R-Controlled Vowel

-SoundScout identifies whether your child is struggling with the r-controlled vowel pattern specifically.
+SoundScout listens at the phoneme level and identifies whether your child is struggling with the r-controlled vowel pattern specifically.

-StoryGen generates the next decodable story emphasizing the r-controlled vowel pattern.
+StoryGen and JourneyBuilder generate the next decodable story emphasizing the r-controlled vowel pattern.

 R-Controlled Vowel FAQ